-While relentlessly protecting the affordability of a college education, CGCC never compromises on the quality of instruction and support provided to our students.
-Financial aid is available to help bridge the gap between the costs of education and the available student/family resources.
+While striving to protect the affordability of a college education, CGCC does not compromise on the quality of instruction and support provided to our students.
+Financial aid can be available to help bridge the gap between the costs of education and the available student/family resources.
 Our financial aid program provides access to federal and state funding sources to help meet the costs of your educational goals.